 Roofing including roof space

 Repair category 2

-Notes The roof surface is original and weathering is evident.
-Rosemary clay roof tiles can become brittle and delaminate as a result of frost, weathering or chemical damage.
-Inspection at close quarters may reveal further deterioration or damage to roofing materials, especially where these are original.
-A reputable roofing contractor can provide further advice.
+Notes Weathering is evident to the roof surface which is original.
+Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Life expectancy will often depend on weathering and damage from the prevailing weather.
+A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
 The flat bitumen felt roof coverings have a limited life expectancy and can fail without warning.
 Inspection at close quarters may reveal further deterioration or damage to roofing materials, especially where these are older.
 A reputable roofing contractor will be able to provide further advice.
+There is evidence of condensation in the roof space.
+This may be alleviated through improved loft ventilation.
+A firm of damp roofing contractors will be able to provide further advice.